 4. David Walter, Small Business Owner at Electrician Mentor

 Hiring the right financial management people to achieve business success involves knowing who you need to hire.
 For example, if you’re just starting out, you may want to hold off hiring at all, since you can probably handle the rather basic financial management practices of a budding small business.
 That said, once you start to grow and you find yourself spending an inordinate amount of time monitoring and managing the numbers (when you could be doing other more important things), you may want to hire a bookkeeper.
 That’s the first financial management hire for most businesses.

 From there, if the job becomes too complex for just that one person, or if your tax situation gets a bit more difficult, then it would be time to bring on an accountant.
 That should suit you just fine until you find yourself having to deal with any of the following – investors, insurance issues, raising capital, and investments your business may make, among others.
 At that point, you would look to bring on a Chief Financial Officer.
 All three of these can play a huge role in the success of your business; just know which one you need and when.

 5. Michael Humphreys Founder & CEO at Zgrills

 Maintaining proper documentation of the financial record is the most crucial factor for all businesses.
 Like other small and medium businesses, we also face daily challenges in bookkeeping and accounting matters—one of the top bookkeeping issues we have faced in improper record-keeping.
 The issue occurred because we didn’t have the bandwidth, and our staff didn’t know which document to track.
 We solved this problem by tracking and staying organized.
-We generated a receipt and invoices for the income that flew into our business.
+Using tools, receipt and invoice generation for the income that flew into our business became easy.
 We entered each info into our accounting system and kept a copy as confirmation.